mocyber/ayr/README.md

   `sudo yum install epel-release`
   - Custom Yum Repository Like "ROCK NSM"
   `sudo yum-config-manager --add-repo https://copr.fedorainfracloud.org/coprs/g/rocknsm/rocknsm-2.1/repo/epel-7/group_rocknsm-rocknsm-2.1-epel-7.repo`
-- Then go to the `vars/main.yml` and enable or enter the repos that you wish to be replicated there.
-This will ensure it only replicates the repos you wish to have locally.

-:warning:The next step is a bandwidth intensive operation, grab a cup of coffee or go to lunch.
+:warning:This a bandwidth intensive operation, grab a cup of coffee or go to lunch.
 This will take a while!
 Disable or move any repos that you do not want to be syncd :warning:

-Once you have repos that you wish to have replicated, fire off the ansible script with `sudo ansible-playbook -vv site.yml -i hosts.ini`
+One you have repos that you wish to have replicated, fire off the ansible script with `sudo ansible-playbook -vv site.yml -i hosts.ini`

 > Note I run this verbose because this usually takes a while and I want to make sure that nothing has died.